-“Dreams are raw nature,” says Jung.
+“Dreams are pure nature,” says Jung.
 Nature is offering us this gift, let’s listen!
-Dreams invariably have profound, practical, useful, healing insights to offer, designed by the psyche just for us, saying what we need to know now, for the sake of wholeness and healing.
+They invariably provide profound, practical, useful and healing insights, designed by the psyche just for us, saying what we need to know now, for the sake of wholeness and healing.

 The Talmud states that “An uninterpreted dream is like throwing away an unopened letter from God.”
 Whatever we call that intelligence that is bigger than us, it speaks to us in dreams.
 Every scripture, prophet and world myth has examples of people receiving important messages in dreams.
 Joseph received Jesus’ name in a dream.
 Buddha’s mother had a dream that prophesied his birth.
 Joseph in the Old Testament was treasured by the Pharaoh for his gift of dream interpretation.
 Einstein received his theory of relativity in a dream.
 Paul McCartney first heard “Yesterday” in a dream.
 The list goes on.